Schedule of Seminars and special events

 Free Appraisal Clinic

 Time to clean out the attic!
 Have you ever wondered if those old books and ephemera in the attic or basement have any value.
 Here's your opportunity to have an expert give you an estimate of value.
-The appraisal
+Ticket to the book fair is not required.

 The Comic Art of Charles Williams (1955-1998)